p758095/p758095/README.md

 ## 🌟 About Me

-- 🎯 **Driven Data Analyst** with a passion for turning raw data into actionable insights.
-- 🧰 Proficient in **Python, SQL, Power BI, Excel, and R** for data wrangling, visualization, and reporting.
-- 🤝 Eager to join a supportive, growth-focused company and tackle real-world data challenges.
-- 🚀 Open to collaborations on analytics projects, business dashboards, and process automation.
-- 💡 Constantly expanding knowledge in data analytics and cloud data tools.
+A passionate Data Analyst with expertise in Python, SQL, Power BI, and Excel.
+I thrive on transforming raw data into actionable insights that drive business success.
+I enjoy solving real-world problems, building dashboards, and continuously expanding my analytics skillset.

 ---